 International students who wish to apply for an F-1 visa to study in the United States can only begin in the Fall or Spring semesters.
 All application materials must be submitted by November 1 for Spring admission and July 1 for Fall admission.
-We do not provide I-20s (for F-1 student visas) for the on-campus Ph.D. in Humanities, Doctor of Nursing Practice, or Newport Master of Fine Arts programs.
+We do not provide I-20s (for F-1 student visas) for the Newport Master of Fine Arts program or any of our online programs.